 Each group asks a different but important question.
 By combining these disciplines, you can develop a great product.

-Keep up with all that’s happening in government customer experience by joining the CX-COP (U.S. government email address [.gov, .mil, etc.] required), visiting the Community page and viewing our playlist of on-demand training videos.
+Keep up with all that’s happening in government customer experience by joining the CX Community and by viewing our government customer experience playlist of on-demand training videos.